The RAW Cycle: a series of four great routes 2014-2017

 year three: Pedaling the inland empire

-"Pedaling the Inland Empire" will feature the quiet rural back roads, quaint farming communities, dramatic rolling hills and Ponderosa pine forests of far Eastern Washington.
-The tour will hug the eastern border of the state, beginning in Walla Walla and traveling north to Metaline Falls, just a few miles from the Canadian border.
-This challenging route will feature some of RAW’s favorite roads and overnight venues from previous tours of the Forgotten Corner (2002, 2010), and the Palouse (2004, 2012).
-The Inland Empire offers some of the best back road cycling Washington has to offer.
+"Pedaling the Inland Empire" featured quiet rural back roads, quaint farming communities, dramatic rolling hills and Ponderosa pine forests of far Eastern Washington.
+The tour followed the eastern border of the state, beginning in Walla Walla and traveling north to Metaline Falls, just a few miles from the Canadian border.
+This challenging route featured some of RAW’s favorite roads and overnight venues from previous tours of the Forgotten Corner (2002, 2010), and the Palouse (2004, 2012).
+The Inland Empire offered some of the best back road cycling Washington has to offer.

 year four: taking the high road

 "Taking the High Road" traveled the state’s rural northern frontier, challenging riders with epic climbs and rewarding them with a sublime scenic cycling experience.
 The 2017 tour featured four mountain passes, including Washington and Rainy passes on the North Cascades Scenic Highway, one of America’s most beautiful mountain highways.
 Riders began in Metaline Falls up to Lake Curlew (a RAW favorite), through the Methow Valley to the North Cascades Highway and finished in La Conner in the Skagit Valley.